samipiercy/MDEF/docs/term2/14-MakingSense.md

 Reference:

-⋅⋅⋅Bateson, Gregory.
+Bateson, Gregory.
 Steps to an Ecology of Mind.
-Chicago, University Of Chicago Press, 2000.⋅⋅⋅ ⋅⋅⋅Haraway, Donna.
+Chicago, University Of Chicago Press, 2000.⋅⋅⋅

+Haraway, Donna.
 Staying with the Trouble: Making Kin in the Chthulucene.
-Durham (N.C.) ; London, Duke University Press, 2016.⋅⋅⋅
+Durham (N.C.) ; London, Duke University Press, 2016.

-⋅⋅⋅Moore, Jason W, and Raj Patel.
+Moore, Jason W, and Raj Patel.
 HISTORY of the WORLD in SEVEN CHEAP THINGS : A Guide to Capitalism, Nature, and the Future Of...
 The Planet.
-S.L., Verso Books, 2018.⋅⋅⋅
+S.L., Verso Books, 2018.

-⋅⋅⋅Slavin, Kevin.
+Slavin, Kevin.
 “Design as Participation.”
 Journal of Design and Science, 24 Feb.
-2016, https://doi.org/10.21428/a39a747c.⋅⋅⋅
+2016, https://doi.org/10.21428/a39a747c.